github/docs/content/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-and-deleting-branches-within-your-repository.md

 {% data reusables.repositories.navigate-to-repo %}
 {% data reusables.repositories.navigate-to-branches %}
-1. Click {% octicon "trash" aria-label="Delete BRANCH" %} next to the branch that you want to delete.
+1. Next to the branch that you want to delete, click {% octicon "trash" aria-label="The trash icon" %} .

    ![Screenshot of a branch in the branch list.
 A trash icon is highlighted with an orange outline.](/assets/images/help/branches/branches-delete.png)
 {%- ifversion fpt or ghes > 3.5 or ghae > 3.5 or ghec %}